Guide for Abstract Submission

 Please read this guide carefully before prepare and upload your abstract.

-Each participant can submit maximum 2 abstract as a corresponding author.
+Each participant can submit a maximum of 2 abstracts as a corresponding author.

 All abstracts must be written in English.

-Abstract should not exceed one page and include the purpose of the research, the methods used in the research, the data collection techniques and the results of the study.
+The abstract should not exceed one page and include the purpose of the study, the methods used in the study, the data collection techniques, and the study results.

-You can download template file from the Template Abstract button.
+You can download the template file from the Template Abstract button.

-Please select your preferred presentation type (Oral/Short Oral/Poster) at uploading step.
+Please select your preferred presentation type (Oral/Short Oral/Poster) at the uploading step.

 Poster Preparation Rules